LukasKnuth/bike-track/README.md

 ### Build it

-At the moment, you'll need to have the *Android SDK*, *Platform 4.1* and the *Google APIs* for that platform, to successfully build the source yourself.
+At the moment, you'll need to have the *Android SDK*, *Platform 4.1* and the *Google Play Services* for that platform, to successfully build the source yourself.

 Also, you'll want to clone the git sub-modules before building the application.